pbklink/motif-core/etc/motif-core.api.md

 export namespace FeedTableRecordSource {
     // (undocumented)
     export type FieldDefinitionSourceTypeId = PickEnum<TableFieldSourceDefinition.TypeId, TableFieldSourceDefinition.TypeId.Feed>;
 }

+// Warning: (ae-missing-release-tag) "FeedTableRecordSourceDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "FeedTableRecordSourceDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class FeedTableRecordSourceDefinition extends TableRecordSourceDefinition {
+    constructor();
+}

+// @public (undocumented)
+export namespace FeedTableRecordSourceDefinition {
+    // (undocumented)
+    export function createFromJson(_element: JsonElement): FeedTableRecordSourceDefinition;
+    // (undocumented)
+    export namespace JsonTag {
+        const // (undocumented)
+        underlyingIvemId = "underlyingIvemId";
+    }
+}

 // Warning: (ae-missing-release-tag) "FeedTableValueSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)